Or watch YouTube videos.

-Or play Fortnite.
 Or scroll through Instagram.
-For hours.

-Three words: Goals.
+Three words: Limits.
+Goals.
 Responsibilities.
-Limits.

 Goals: For some kids, this might imply work.
 But a goal for them can be something they want to try.
 What is are some activities or local places they might want to explore?
 Who are some friends they’d like to meet up with?
 This Tech Talk Tuesday article offers some ways to help kids set goals for the summer.